The Best Testosterone Booster in 2024

 • Some intense formulas increase side effect risk

 Nugenix offers more than a dozen products targeting men's health.
 Among its testosterone boosters, the company makes a point to employ ingredients that studies associate with free testosterone rather than total testosterone.
-Many of these formulas contain high doses of ingredients that perform well in studies, but those high doses can also increase the risk of adverse reactions, especially when they're combined together in a single supplement.
+Many of the formulas contain high doses of ingredients that perform well in studies, but too many high doses can also increase the risk of adverse reactions, especially when they're combined in a single supplement.

-If you can afford it, you can stack these products together, as their ingredients complement one another and would provide you with a complete approach to testosterone boosting.
+If you can afford it and are comfortable with a higher side effect risk, you could stack Nugenix products together, as their ingredients complement one another and would provide you with a complete approach to testosterone boosting.

 • Vitamin D: 20mcg